0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 - Company Name + Year + !
 - Company Name + Special Char + Year

-We will use `Forest` as the company name even though it's a CTF.
+We will pretend that `Forest` is the company name even though it's a CTF.
 Because that's what I would do in a real pentest :D Also, the year this machine has been launched is 2019.
-So we will use that year as well as a couple of years around it (2017, 2018, 2021 and 2021).
+So we will use that year as well as a couple of years around it (2017, 2018, 2020 and 2021).

 I write a quick `PowerShell` script for this: